 It can take him almost a year to complete a painting as colour is poured over a wooden support then sanded and reworked over time, each fresh coat never completely eliminating the previous one.
 This gives a sense of memory to the pieces, which in some instances is immediately visible, whilst in others almost imperceptible to the naked eye.

-Emmanuel Barcilon (b.
-1967, Paris, France) works and lives in Paris.
+Emmanuel Barcilon was born in 1967 in Paris.
+He works and lives in Paris.

 He graduated from the École Nationale des Beaux-Arts in Cergy.
-Barcilon had numerous in- ternational solo and group exhibitions: Contemporary Art Centre, La Rochelle; Contemporary Art Centre, Atelier d’Estienne, Pont-Scorff; Biennale d’Issy; Art Senat, Orangerie du Jardin du Luxembourg, Paris.
+Barcilon has had numerous international solo and group exhibitions: Contemporary Art Centre, La Rochelle; Contemporary Art Centre, Atelier d’Estienne, Pont-Scorff; Biennale d’Issy and Art Senat, Orangerie du Jardin du Luxembourg, Paris.

-The artist’s paintings are regularly acquired for private and public collections: ESKFF - Eileen S. Kaminsky Family Foundation, New-York; Collection off Steven J. Guttman (Centre Pompidou Foundation); Collection de la ville d’ Issy-les-Moulineaux; Centre Culturel Franco Nigérien de Niamey.
+Barcilon's paintings are regularly acquired for private and public collections such as the Eileen S. Kaminsky Family Foundation, Steven J. Guttman collection (Centre Pompidou Foundation) ; Collection de la ville d’ Issy-les-Moulineaux and Centre Culturel Franco Nigérien de Niamey.